Whether or not your student visa permits you to be employed will depend on your personal circumstances and the course that you are studying.

 Yes, you can apply for a Student visa from within the UK if you are present in the UK and have a valid UK visa which is not one of the following visa types:

 In addition to providing your CAS number, evidence of meeting the English language and financial requirements (if applicable), you will need to provide your passport and may need to provide additional documentation depending on your circumstances.
+For example, a valid ATAS certificate.

 For further information regarding your personal circumstances, please contact us.